Don’t Give Up: Get Back On Your Horse

 One weekend I was visiting my sister in Austin.
 We went to see some friends who lived outside of Austin who had four horses on several acres of land.
 Her friend John asked me if I would like to ride one of their horses and I said, “OK if you can find me a nice horse.”
 It had been years since I had ridden a horse.
 He said, “Sure, I have just the horse for you.
 His name is Buckwheat.”
 Buckwheat looked like a nice enough horse.
 My daughter was 5 at the time and she watched her mommy get up on the horse.
 She said, “Mommy, are you going to be ok?”
 “Of course,” I replied.

 I took off on Buckwheat.
 It didn’t take long for me to realize that Buckwheat was in control and I was not.
 He was heading straight for a short mesquite tree.
 You guessed it.
 My horseback ride lasted for about 10 seconds before I was knocked off the horse.
 Thank God I was fine.
 I dusted myself off and walked up to John and asked him why he named his horse Buckwheat.
 He said, “It’s because he bucks.”
-Well, I would have liked to know that beforehand.
-Needless to say, I didn’t get back on Buckwheat.
+Well, I would have liked to known that beforehand.
+Needless to say I didn’t get back on Buckwheat.

 I think most of us have been knocked off our horse in one way or another.
 We are riding along the happy trails of life and we get bucked and thrown off our horse.
 Some days we feel trampled by our “horse.”

-- The school called you and let you know that an inappropriate picture of your daughter has been forwarded around the school.
+- The school called you and let you know that an inappropriate picture of your daughter has been forwarded around school.

 - A friend disappoints you.